huggingface/blog/image-search-datasets.md

 ds_with_embeddings.push_to_hub('davanstrien/embellishments-sample', private=True)
 ```

-If we were to move to a different machine we could grab our work again by loading it from the hub 😃
+If we were to move to a different machine, we could grab our work again by loading it from the Hub 😃

 ``` python
 from datasets import load_dataset